 You may also have heard of broker/dealers.
 These individuals/firms are registered with the Securities and Exchange Commission.
-Whether you are a market maker or a broker/dealer, to qualify as a dealer in securities in the eyes of the IRS, the bottom line with the IRS is that you must engage in transactions with customers.
+Whether you are a market maker or a broker/dealer, the bottom line with the IRS is that you must engage in transactions with customers.